Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Evidence disappears fast, and delays often hurt dismissal chances.

-4) Hire a Texas Criminal Defense Lawyer Immediately
+4. Hire an Experienced Criminal Defense Lawyer Immediately

 A lawyer may be able to:

-• push for dismissal or reduction before court
+• Push for dismissal or reduction before the court

 Early intervention is often the best way to increase the chances of a pre-court dismissal.